The Arts

 Artists have been drawn to Bardsey for many years and the Trust has welcomed numerous artists in residence to the island, these range from writers to painters to mixed media.

-For an application pack, or If you have any questions before making an application, please get in touch. celfenlli@gmail.com
+If you have any questions or problems making an application, please get in touch with the Artist Residency Coordinator, Theo Shields theo@enlli.org

 We've featured a snapshot of photographers, artists and writers who have been inspired by Bardsey Island.